Policies & Procedures

 - Clothing and accessories may not display offensive language or images.

 - As fashion trends change quickly, it is impossible to itemize every item that allowed on Thursdays.
-The spirit of the dress code is to demonstrate respect for the church and for one another in the clothing choices we make – please make dress code decisions with this in mind.
+The spirit of the dress code is to create a professional learning environment and demonstrate respect for the church and for one another in the clothing choices we make – please make dress code decisions with these goals in mind.
 The TC Board reserves the right to determine the appropriateness of dress.

-- Students must wear a T-shirt, appropriate length skirt or shorts, from our box of items collected over the years, when dress code is violated.
+- Students must wear a T-shirt, an appropriate length skirt or shorts, from our box of items collected over the years, when the dress code is violated.